jeneser/vue-scroll-behavior/README.md

 **Of course, If you have some special scenes, we also provide some options, and you can manually use them to save or restore the scroll position**

+**If you use transitions on all of your route changes, use the _delay_ option to delay the scroll until the appropriate point (e.g. the middle of the changeover).**
 ## Features

 * **Simplicity** - only need to call `Vue.vueScrollBehavior(router)`